Fitting into Ugandan Culture as a Visitor and Tourist

 5 – Not understanding the Relational Aspect of Life in Uganda:

 Even time is not seen in terms of tasks but relationally.
+Almost everything is done on a relational basis.

 6 – Not dressing for the Occasion: